 I’m thrilled that you found your way into my world, and I hope we get to connect down the road.
 If we’re going to do that, and I trust we will if we’re meant to, let me share a bit about me…

 As a teacher, coach, chief operator, connector, lover of all things marketing, and author of the upcoming book, The Alchemy of Choice, which will teach you my special process for coaching yourself to navigate your meaningful choices.
 I love connecting intimately, getting to the truth behind why I do what I do, and noticing all the synchronicities of possibilities that unfold around me because of choices I make.

-After a high-energy corporate career working with brilliantly smart teams in the fashion industry, I’ve been a serial entrepreneur for over twenty years, and this is where I belong.
+After a high-energy corporate career working with brilliantly smart teams in the fashion industry, I’ve been a serial entrepreneur for over twenty years.
 I’ve had the privilege of coaching creative, visionary entrepreneurs, who get overwhelmed by the breadth and details of their ideas.
 My gift is a combination of seeing big-picture opportunities while strategizing and overseeing real-world implementation to make them happen.
-It’s been a pleasure to help my clients get their offerings out into the world to serve those who need them most.
+It’s a pleasure to help my clients get their offerings out into the world to serve those who need them most.

 I help you to explore the details of the choices you’ve made in the past and will make in the future.
 It’s a profoundly personal and spiritual journey, and it works because I give you the compassionate space to answer raw, soul-searching questions with brutally honest truth.

 Utilizing my Choice Mapping System™ you will come to literally “see” the places you’ve been stuck.
 You’ll begin to notice untrod paths of potential.
 And you’ll discover, that opening up to new possibilities will have an enormous impact on your relationships, career path, confidence and personal power.